 Black Bloc is often mistaken for an organization, but it's actually a protest tactic according to websites devoted to the method.
 Protesters dressed normally infiltrate peaceful demonstrations, then change into black clothing and cover their faces in balaclavas or ski masks.

 The uniform look makes it difficult for police to identify who perpetrated an act of violence, such as smashing a window or spray-painting a building.
-Protesters can change back into regular street clothing and go unnoticed by police.
+Protesters can change back into regular

 James Ruehle, a 49-year-old contractor from Pickering, a half hour's drive from Toronto, saw the burning of the three police cruisers.